brainlid/langchain/README.md

 # LangChain

-**NOTE**: This is under active development and is subject to significant changes.
+**NOTE**: This project is under active development and is subject to significant changes.

 **LangChain** is a framework for developing applications powered by language models.
 It enables applications that are: